WesamMikhail/Ionian/README.md

 Ionian has multiple routers embedded that you can choose from.
 The current sample project uses the router called **Defined**.

-- **Defined** is a RESTful router that works basically the same way all other major routers do with the only exception of RegEx support.
+- **Defined** is a RESTful router that works basically the same way all other major routers do with the only exception being no RegEx support.

 - **Rapid** is an extremely fast and easy router that converts /user/add to UserController->addAction()